hackerschoice/thc-tesla-powerwall2-hack/README.md

 The Problem:
 1. Here in the UK we have night rate and day rate for electricty.
 Night rate is usually 300% cheaper and the PW is charged by night.
 Now an attacker can trick the PW to charge at day-rate and dump the load into the grid at night-rate, causing a financial loss to the consumer.
-2. I can access quite a few PW's in my village.
+2. The default password is crap.
+It's 2019.
+This should not happen.
+An attacker can access multiple Tesla PW's at the same time.
 Does anyone know how the grid feels if all Tesla PW's start dumping their load back into the grid?
 I can also quickly change between CHARGING and DUMPING.
 It's really quick.
 We are talking sub-second switching between CHARGING and DUMPING.
-How does the grid feel about this oscilating behaviour and when will the sub-station wear out?
+How does the grid feel about me oscilating this and who will die first, the PW or the sub-station?
 3. It is little understood that Tesla can do all this from their HQ.
-By this I mean any hacker or employee with the right access to Tesla HQ can put all PW's worldwide into CHARGING and DUMPING and oscilating between these two multiple times per second.
+By this I mean any attacker or employee with the right access to Tesla HQ can put all PW's worldwide into CHARGING and DUMPING and oscilating between these two very quickly (sub-second).

 **THC says: Err, do not cause any harm**